Electrical Engineering MBA/MSE (Online)

-The MBA/MSE EE degree is an online program that requires 56 credit hours of study including eight courses from the MBA program and an additional eight courses from the MSE program, for a total of 16 courses to receive both degrees over a three year period.
+The MBA/MSE EE degree is an online program that requires 57 credit hours of study including eleven courses from the MBA program and an additional eight courses from the MSE program, for a total of 19 courses to receive both degrees over a three year period.
+MBA/MSE fact sheet

 Visit the W.P.
 Carey School of Business MBA web site for additional information.